hectorcoronado/algorithms/README.md

 A collection of coding challenge/interview problems solved in JavaScript.

+Also: solutions to (eventually) all exercises in Eloquent JavaScript.

 Big Theta partial list of common functions in asymptotic notation, listed from slowest to fastest growing:

 1. *Θ(1)*